Sahib Singh Verma

 Sahib Singh Verma (15 March 1943 – 30 June 2007) was an Indian politician.
-He served as the 4th Chief Minister of Delhi (1996–1998) and was a member of 13th Lok Sabha, Parliament of India (1999–2004).
-He served as a Union Labour Minister of India.
+He served as the 4th Chief Minister of Delhi (1996–1998) and Union Labour Minister of India from 2002 to 2004.
+He was a member of 13th Lok Sabha, Parliament of India (1999–2004).

 Life

 Sahib Singh Verma was born on 15 March 1943 in Mundka village of Delhi to Chaudhary Mir Singh Lakra, a zamindar, and Bharpai Devi in a Jat family.
-He had 2 brothers Azad Singh Verma and Attar Singh Verma.
+He had 3 brothers Azad Singh Verma, Rajender Singh Lakra and Attar Singh Verma.
 He was influenced by Arya Samaj from an early age.

 Singh had a PhD degree in Library Science, and started work as librarian in Bhagat Singh College, Delhi.
 He held a master's degree in Arts, (M.A.) and also in Library Science from Aligarh Muslim University.

 He was married to Sahib Kaur and had two sons and three daughters.
 One of his sons, Parvesh Verma is serving as Member of Delhi Legislative Assembly from New Delhi.